-Millions of people who live with chronic and acute health conditions need Congress to act this fall and pass comprehensive and commonsense PBM reforms.
+Millions of people who live with chronic and acute health conditions need the Committee to act and pass comprehensive and commonsense PBM reforms.
 These reforms have bipartisan, bicameral support and the potential to improve access and affordability of medications patients need.
 Thank you for considering our recommendations, and we encourage you to use our groups as a resource.
 If you have any questions, or would like to meet to discuss these priorities, please reach out to Steffany Stern (National Multiple Sclerosis Society) at Steffany.stern@nmss.org or 612-718-8924.